dilhan2013/cordova-azure-push-notification/README.md

 - Your backend Api (We will call Azure REST APIs from our backend service to register and unregister devices with Azure Notification Hub)

 ## Auzre notification hub
+Configure Windows, Goole and Apple notification hubs using the portal

 ### Apple Push Notifications
 You have to use development certificate when testing and switch to production certificate when the app is deployed to App store.